Argentina Survival Guide

 Sometimes with slang.

-You may understand the first three words…
+You might understand the first three words...

-and then everything becomes audio soup.
+and then everything suddenly turns into audio soup 😂

 When that happens, don't panic.